HONOR FLIGHT OF CENTRAL OREGON (HFCO)

 Our Korean War Veterans and their Guardians will visit the National Korean War Memorial (photos next page), U.S. Capitol, WWII, Lincoln, Vietnam, Navy, Air Force, Marine (Iwo Jima Memorial) memorials, Women in Military Service for America Museum and Tomb of the Unknowns at Arlington National Cemetery.
-Our trips are four days in duration: a day traveling from Portland to Washington, 2 full days in Washington, and part of a day returning to a Heroes welcome at Portland airport (PDX).
+Our trips are four days in duration: a day traveling from Redmond to Washington, 2 full days in Washington, and part of a day returning to a Heroes welcome at Redmond airport (RDM).

 Our first Honor Flight trip was scheduled in early Spring, 2018 and announced on our website and social media.
 Contacts:

 Dane Prevatt, HFCO Hub Leader: Cell: 720-257-1803,